zalyoung/gitlab-handbook/content/handbook/support/knowledge-base/kb-style-guide.md

 Optional

 Add links to relevant feature requests, bug issues, etc. as necessary.
 Follow the format used for [Related topics](https://docs.gitlab.com/ee/development/documentation/topic_types/index.html#related-topics)

 ## Integrate pre-existing documentation when possible

-We should strive to maintain a single-source of truth when possible.
-If steps to a solution already exist within our documentation, we should like to that section and provide additional steps and context as necessary.
-Any newly found steps to a solution documented in the docs should be merged into the doc section itself.
+We should strive to re-use existing documentation when possible.
+If steps to a solution already exist within our documentation or another KB, link to that section and provide additional steps and context to the KB as necessary.
+Any newly found steps to a pre-existing solution should be merged into that solution and referenced in the new article.

 Examples: